keel-fi/svm-alm-controller/README.md

 # Nova SVM ALM Controller

-The Nova SVM ALM (Asset-Liability Management) Controller is intended to facilitate the controlled management of asset and liability positions on behalf of the Nova STAR on Solana or other SVM chains.
+The Nova SVM ALM (Asset-Liability Management) Controller is intended to facilitate the controlled management of asset and liability positions on behalf of the Nova Star on Solana.

-In effect, it is a glorified program-owned wallet with:
+In effect, it is a program-owned address with:
-- role permissioning for external wallets
+- role permissioning for addresses which configure and orchestrate it
 - rate limiting
 - configurable integrations with DeFi protocols
 - integrations with cross-chain bridges
-- audit-trail generation with all actions
+- audit-trail generation enforced for all actions

 ## Core Concepts

 ### Controller

-The account with a PDA that acts as the signer and owner on all key balances, positions, etc. Multiple Controller instances can exist in a single deployment of the program.
+The account with a corresponding PDA signer that acts as the signer and owner on all key balances, positions, etc. Multiple Controller instances can exist in a single deployment of the program.
 The Controller account state itself is rather limited, with the exception of a high-level status which can be used to suspend all actions by the Controller in extreme cases.

 A System Program owned PDA with no data, the "controller_authority", is used for all signatures to ensure safety with signing CPIs.